infinum/rails-handbook/API/Pagination.md

 An endpoint with pagination params applied could look like this: `/api/v1/countries?page[after]=dQw4w9`. `page[after]` can be replaced with `page[before]` if we want to retrieve records preceding a cursor.

-Notice that the cursor in the example is a random string — this is intentional.
+Notice that the cursor in the example is a random unique string — this is intentional.
 Some implementations opt for opaque strings (which have no meaning to clients), while others use record IDs for cursors (take for example [Stripe's API](https://stripe.com/docs/api/pagination)).

 This pagination type should also support client-set page size param (same rules apply as for page-based type).